cmackler/automated-grunt-wordpress-deploy/README.md

 # Automated WordPress Development and Deployment with Grunt
-<p>I created this grunt package to automate my WordPress development workflow.</p>
+<p>I created this grunt package to automate my WordPress development workflow. <strong>Please read through this carefully!</strong></p>

 <p>This package allows you to:
 <ul>